rlucioni/recipes/recipes/french-press.md

 1. Put grounds in French press carafe.
 Add boiling water.
 Stir if you see any dry clumps.
 Let steep 4 minutes.
 2. Rinse paper filter with remaining water.
-3. Stir, pour everything into paper filter, and let drain.
+3. Stir, transfer slurry into paper filter, and let drain.
 Should take another 4-5 minutes.

+Alternate method: steep 5 minutes, drain 3 minutes.